 Trash to Treasure

-The trash to treasure program will occur throughout the months of May and June in 2019, and is available to grade 6 classes and other interested groups.
+The trash to treasure program will occur throughout the month of April 2020, and is available to grade 6 classes and other interested groups.
 The program is offered to grade 6 classes from SD68 free of charge as all fees are covered by the school district.

 What to expect

-With NS3’s Trash to Treasure program, grade 6 students throughout the Nanaimo/Ladysmith school district will participate in the clean-up of a local beach or park and then work with their class to create public art to be showcased in a digital form.
+With NS3’s Trash to Treasure program, grade 6 students throughout the Nanaimo/Ladysmith school district will participate in the clean-up of a local beach, park, or their school grounds, and then work with their class to create public art to be showcased in a digital form.
 Through this activity, students will learn about local ecology, conservation, and the effects of pollution.

 The goals of this program are to raise awareness of littering and the impact of pollution on the local environment, to empower students by promoting environmental stewardship, to allow students to use their creativity to reflect on their experience, and to give students a forum to inform the public about what they have learned.